tomi-engel/node_exporter/README.md

 The regular [node_exporter](https://github.com/prometheus/node_exporter) from the [Prometheus project](https://prometheus.io) does typically not compile on Solaris based systems and offers very few features.
 Most likely because Linux has replaced Solaris systems as the de-facto server OS.

-This is a fork of the original [node_exporter](https://github.com/prometheus/node_exporter) in order to get a version that we can use on SmartOS or other Solaris-like systems.
+This is a fork of the original [node_exporter](https://github.com/prometheus/node_exporter) in order to get a version that can be used on SmartOS or other Solaris-like systems.

 ## Collectors
 ### Planned additions